umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/code/debugging/logging.md

 In Umbraco we use the underlying logging framework of [Serilog](https://serilog.net/).

-Out of the box we write a JSON log file that contains a more rich logfile, that allows tools to perform searches & correlation on log patterns a lot easier.
+Out of the box, we write a JSON log file that contains a more detailed logfile.
+This allows tools to perform searches and correlations on log patterns more efficiently.

 The default location of this file is written to `umbraco/Logs` and contains the Machine name, along with the date too: